Rising Legal Fees

 First, the court must determine that the party seeking attorney’s fees has acted in good faith.
 If a party files a frivolous action for child support, because that party was not acting in good faith in filing the suit, that party may have to pay the attorney’s fees of the opposing party.

 Once good faith has been established the court will look to see if the party has insufficient means to defray the expenses related to the lawsuit.
-This simply means the party requesting attorney’s fees to be paid is unable to pay for adequate counsel on her own.
+This simply means the party requesting attorney’s fees to be paid is unable to pay for adequate counsel on his or her own.
 The purpose of asking one party to subsidize the other party’s attorney’s bills is so that they may meet on an even playing field.
 It would be inherently unfair if one spouse were able to spend an unlimited amount of money obtaining legal counsel while the other spouse was barely scraping by.

 If you are seeking attorney’s fees in an action solely for child support, there is an additional element you must establish in order to succeed.
-You must still show you are acting in good faith, and that you have insufficient means to defray the cost of litigation, but you also must prove an additional element – that the party ordered to pay child support has refused to pay adequate support under the circumstances.
+You must still show you are acting in good faith, and that you have insufficient means to defray the cost of litigation, but you must also prove an additional element – that the party ordered to pay child support has refused to pay adequate support under the circumstances.

 How do I get attorney’s fees?